bibledit/converters/README.md

-# converters
+# Converters

-Converters from USFM format to other formats
+Converters from the USFM format to other formats.